xboxoneresearch/SharpShell/README.md

 # SharpShell

-A bootstrapper to get PowerShell running on your Xbox console-
+A bootstrapper to get PowerShell running on your Xbox One / Series console.

 ## Installation Requirements